CTF-handbooks/map-tester-handbook/tester-handbook.md

 > _GitHub hosts Git repositories and provides developers with tools to ship better code through command line features, issues (threaded discussions), pull requests, code review, or the use of a collection of free and for-purchase apps in the GitHub Marketplace.
 With collaboration layers like the GitHub flow, a community of 100 million developers, and an ecosystem with hundreds of integrations, GitHub changes the way software is built._
 > - [Git and how it works with GitHub](https://docs.github.com/en/get-started/using-git/about-git)

 Git is available universally on all operating systems.
 You can read the installation instructions [here](https://git-scm.com/download/).
-A quick search in your favourite search engine about “basic git commands” should get you started.
+A look-up in your favourite search engine about “basic git commands” should get you started.
 For the purposes of this handbook, you will need to know the following commands:
 - `git clone git@github.com:<repository name>.git` \-  Clones the repository into a folder named as the repository
 - `git pull` \-  Fetches and merges the contents of the repository to your local working branch.
 You will be using this a lot.
 - `git checkout <branch name>` \- Changes your current working branch to the one you want to.
-You will utilise this for grabbing the appropriate folders since the map PRs are usually on a branch other than the `master`/`main`.
+You will utilise this for grabbing the appropriate folders since changes (here, changes refers to Map additions) are usually on a branch other than the `master`/`main`.

-If you're wondering why it is mentioned in this handbook to use commands specifically, it is because using the web GUI and downloading the folders rather than working with `git` will slow down the process of testing maps.
+If you're wondering why it is mentioned in this handbook to use commands specifically, it is because they will significantly make the process quicker.

-### Labels on Pull Requests
+### How to know which maps to review?
+The Map PRs have labels which indicate their current stage in development.
+The one's that you should look for are the ***"New Map"*** and ***"Review Required'***.
+There are also others such as ***"PR not created properly"***, where the PR is not structured as instructed or there is a conflict of the intended changes, ***"WIP"*** (Work in Progress; that is, the map is not ready for a final review), ***"Enhancement"***, which means that the PR enhances a map that already was, and so on.

 ### Checking the PR scheme
 ### Cloning the PR for Testing (+ scripts WIP)
 ### Map